socialmaya/simplr/README.md

+## Anrcho

+Anrcho, a model of consensus voting platform for the digital proletariat.

-## Social Maya ॐ
+## Social Maya

-Social Maya, a secret place for cool art and philosophy.
+Social Maya, a free and open source social network, and intentional digital community for artists and philosophers.

+## FOSS

 This is free and open source software, as specified above by the GNU General Public License.

-## Setting up Social Maya server
+## Setting up your local test server

 1. Download the package or clone the repo.
 2. Install Ruby version 2.2 using RVM or the Ruby Installer